-Physician consultation is recommended before using topical bacitracin for serious injuries such as burns, deep wounds, puncture wounds, or animal bites.
+Before using topical bacitracin, physician consultation is recommended for serious injuries such as burns, deep wounds, puncture wounds, or animal bites.

 Secondary infections may develop; therefore, topical bacitracin should not be used for more than seven days unless directed by a physician.
 The area of application should undergo monitoring for improvement.
-Bacitracin use should be stopped immediately if symptoms worsen and a physician should be contacted regarding further management.
+If symptoms worsen, bacitracin use should be stopped immediately, and a clinician should be contacted regarding further management.

-Allergy patch testing may be warranted if an adverse reaction occurs after the use of bacitracin as a single agent ointment or part of a triple therapy ointment.
+Allergy patch testing may be warranted if an adverse reaction occurs after using bacitracin as a single-agent ointment or part of a triple therapy ointment.
 There have been multiple reports of anaphylactoid reactions and anaphylaxis due to bacitracin use.

 However, the IM route has been shown to cause nephrotoxicity and renal failure due to tubular and glomerular necrosis.
 Consequently, careful monitoring is in order with the IM use of bacitracin.
 Renal function should be determined before, during, and after IM administration.
 Patients' daily optimal fluid intake and urinary output should be followed closely to avoid kidney injury.